asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 # Conclusion

-By writing an acceptance test first and going **step by step** with the unit tests, e managed to go from failing test to failing test until the feature was done.
+By writing an acceptance test first and going **step by step** with the unit tests, we managed to go from failing test to failing test until the feature was done.
 This was done by always keeping the code running and avoiding regressions, while tests _guided us_ throughout the process.

 We finally got to a point where we had all parts of the process tested.
 From the API client to the component to the final test where all pieces are working together.